-------------------

 The community was originally constructed by Del Webb between 1986 and 1996 and is now run by a board and a private HOA.
 Spanning 1,000 acres, Oro Valley has nearly 2,500 single family homes and town homes, most with a stucco exterior and a red tile roof.
 Del Webb incorporated 50 floor plans during construction, and homes range in size from about 1,035 square feet to more than 2,700 square feet, ensuring that there is a size for every buyer.
 As the properties are now 20 to 30 years old, many resale properties have been remodeled with an upgraded kitchen, new baths, crown moulding and more.

-Prices start in the low-$400,000s.
-The monthly HOA fee is $178.
-There is also a $400-ish transfer fee, and there might be an annual fee.
+Prices start in the high-$300,000s.
+The monthly HOA fee ranges from $196 to about $359 depending on the home.
+There is also a $370-ish transfer fee, and there might be an annual fee.
 Please check with a Realtor to check prices as they may change.

 Residents enjoy an active social calendar, as well as three recreation centers.
 Fitness rooms, outdoor swimming pools, basketball courts, dance studios, theater seating auditoriums, tennis courts, billiards rooms, pickle ball courts, bocce ball courts, shuffleboard courts, miniature golf courses, a pottery shop, a sewing center and a woodworking shop are all available.